 adjudicator should be inspiring while pointing out areas of needed improvement.
 Opinions should be honest and given in a tactful manner effort to inspire students to strive for future improvement.

 - Generalities should be avoided.
 For example: "Pitch suffers in some places; at times rhythm is uneven; tone is occasionally lacking in support."
 If an adjudicator is astute enough to notice these problems, they

 should note exact instances where the problem occurred and suggest steps for correction or improvement.

 - It is important that adjudicators be on time for all events make every possible effort to keep on schedule.
 Completing each form before beginning the next will insure a smooth running Festival.

-- Comments and critique should be written without interrupting the performance of the group (e.g., directors need not wait a signal from the adjudicator prior to beginning to perform, continuing to perform, prepared selections).
+- Comments and critique should be written without interrupting the performance of the group (e.g., directors need not wait a signal from the adjudicator prior to beginning to perform, or continuing to perform prepared

-- Memorization of the music for choral ensembles, vocal solos and vocal ensembles and piano solos shall be required and optional but encouraged for instrumental solos and ensembles.
+- Memorization of the music for choral ensembles, vocal solos, vocal ensembles, and piano solos shall be required.
+Memorization is optional but encouraged for instrumental solos and ensembles.